una/CSSgram/README.md

 }
 ```

-Alternatively, you can just download and link any individual .scss file in your Sass manifest:
+Alternatively, if you're just using one of the styles, you can download and link the individual .scss file in your Sass manifest:
-(i.e. `scss/aden.scss`), if you're just using one of the styles.
+(i.e. `scss/aden.scss`).

 ### Available Extends